lnx1288/COA-all-in-one/README.md

     * Review [Openstack docs](https://docs.openstack.org/) if you feel that some topics need further explanation.

-    * You may consider using the content section in this repo as a cheatsheet to consolidate your knowledge prior to the exam.
+    * The [Exam contents](#exam-contents) section in this repo include links (to official Openstack documentation) and content targetting most of the knowledge you'll need to master for the exam.

-3. __Practice...Practice...Practice!__
+1. __Practice...Practice...Practice!__

     Being performance-based, the COA exam will test your ability to perform day-to-day operations on an Openstack cloud.
 There are two key limitations